Nosek’s go-ahead goal lifts Vegas past Kings, 4-1

-LAS VEGAS (AP) — Tomas Nosek scored in the second period and the Vegas Golden Knights beat the Los Angeles Kings 4-1 on Monday night.
+LAS VEGAS (AP) — Tomas Nosek scored in the second period and the Golden Knights beat the Los Angeles Kings 4-1 on Monday night.

 Alec Martinez, Reilly Smith and Nicolas Hague also scored for Vegas, which has won 14 of 18 and improved to 14-2-1 at home.
 Jonathan Marchessault had two assists.
 Robin Lehner stopped 24 shots.